roguedatascience/art_film_color_decomposition/README.md

 Then of course: how does Botero compare to other painters?

+To answer these questions, I developped an algorithm that extraxts and consistently graphs the the main colors from a group of images.
+These images can be, for example, the life work of an painter, like Botero.
+They can also be the trailer of movie or the opeikng credits of a TV show (for these, the videos were sampled for still images).

+Here are some examples:

+### Botero

+###

 [standalone R file](binary_posters--shiny_app.R).

 You can find the live app here: https://roguedatascience.shinyapps.io/binary_images/